gouravkhunger/jekyll-auto-authors/README.md

 If you want to achieve any of the following:

-- Show author pages that list an author's details.
+- Automatically generate author pages that list an author's details.

   The details can be anything, like name, bio, portfolio website, social media links, etc.